-1. Continue to have the sub committee look at demographic, trends and virtual technology to identify needs for expansion and/or acquisitions to create new capacities or efficiencies for schools and recreation.
+1. Continue to look demographic, trends and virtual technology to identify needs for expansion and/or acquisitions to create new capacities or efficiencies for schools and recreation.

 With all the uncertainty, it would be difficult to plan beyond a 5 to 10 year range at the current time.